Sarah Sayifwanda

-Sarah Sayifwanda (16 January 1963 – 31 December 2020) was a Zambian politician who served as Minister of Gender and Development and Minister of Agriculture and Cooperatives.
+Sarah Sayifwanda (8 July 1963 – 31 December 2020) was a Zambian politician who served as Minister of Gender and Development, Minister of Transport and Communication and Minister of Agriculture and Cooperatives.
 She was also the Zambian representative to the African Union and Pan-African Parliament.

 Early life and education

 Sarah Sayifwanda was born on 16 January 1963, and was graduated with a Bachelor of Arts in special education.